How to Make Green Bean Puree for Baby

 • Thaw overnight in the fridge or warm gently in a bowl placed in hot water.

-Common Questions About Green Bean Puree for Babies
+FAQs About Green Bean Puree for Baby

 1. Can green beans cause gas in babies?